P.F. Chang’s China Bistro is being sued over claims that its gluten-free menu discriminates against those with celiac disease.

 The restaurant’s designated gluten-free menu includes 19 appetizer, entrée, and dessert options that either contain no gluten as prepared or can be modified to be gluten-free.
 These items are each $1 more expensive than their gluten-containing counterparts.

-The lawsuit, which had been filed in a Northern California court, notes that although some adjustments to regular menu items come at no extra charge, all meals on the gluten-free menu are more expensive, even those that naturally contain no gluten.
+The lawsuit, which was filed on Dec.
+9 in a Northern California court, notes that although some adjustments to regular menu items come at no extra charge, all meals on the gluten-free menu are more expensive, even those that naturally contain no gluten.
 Phillips contends that the extra surcharge reflects unequal treatment of those who are medically required to avoid gluten, such as those with celiac disease.

 The Northern California woman filed the class action suit on behalf of anyone with celiac disease or gluten intolerance who ate from P.F.
 Chang’s gluten-free menu in the past four years – which, according to estimates, could include 3,000 people.